jamowei/secure-wireguard-implementation/README.md

 `Badprobe: FATAL: Module wireguard not found in directory ...`  then your solution is to run `apt-get install wireguard-dkms wireguard-tools linux-headers-$(uname -r)`.

-### Knockd Not Opening Port ###

-Well if you've not modified the interface for knockd, it could simply be because you're on the VPN.
-Its default settings are to accept knocks from eth0, if you're on the VPN you're on wg0.
-It won't work.
-If it works when you disconnect from the VPN you should add the wg0 interface into knockd if you prefer accessing it this way.

-### Knockd Not Starting at Boot ###

-Confirm the issue with `systemctl is-enabled knockd.service`, if it comes up as `static` then edit `/lib/systemd/system/knockd.service` and add this to the bottom:

--   `[Install]`
--   `WantedBy=multi-user.target`
--   `Alias=knockd.service`

-Run the following: `systemctl enable knockd.service` and `systemctl is-enabled knockd.service` it should now come up as `enabled`.

-It may still not start due to the sequence of how things start up, so it may error out saying that there is no wg0 interface.
-If this is the case you need to make a cron job that restarts it after wireguard starts.

 ### DNSCrypt Not Starting at Boot (Or at all) ###
 Confirm if port 53 is not already in use by something else with `lsof -i -P -n | grep LISTEN` Kill the PID of whatever is already using that port.